CodestackJS/nextjs-intro/README.md

         - By default all components and pages are server components

         - Server components can have both server and client childern

+        - Server components can be async, and can fetch data

     + Client Side Rendering (CSR) => When your code is sent and rendered on the client's system
         - This can be slower than SSR